-Our 2020 Japan itineraries provide 1-day plans and step-by-step itinerary, strategy, and walking tours of Tokyo, Kobe, Osaka, Nara, Miyajima Island, Kyoto, Uji, and more.
+These 2022 Japan itineraries provide plans and step-by-step itinerary, strategy, and self-guided tours of Tokyo, Kobe, Osaka, Nara, Miyajima Island, Kyoto, Uji, and more.
 These itineraries offer tips & info for temples to visit, where to eat, transportation, and efficiently seeing the highlights.
-(Updated January 7, 2020.)
+(Updated September 3, 2022.)

 To that end, our touring plans for Japan balance efficiency with leisurely exploration and “stopping to smell the roses.”
 Those concepts might seem at odds with one another, but what we mean here is that we order each stop in a way so that you’ll avoid crowds by visiting popular temples before the tour groups arrive, and continue along a route that minimizes commute times, backtracking, and takes you through the most interesting neighborhoods.

 With that said, here are our 2022 Japan self-guided tour itineraries…

 2-Day ‘Best of’ Tokyo Itinerary – Discovering the essence of Tokyo is about visiting its eclectic neighborhoods in addition to particular iconic points of interest, and this itinerary offers both.
 You’ll explore Harajuku, Shinjuku, Asakusa, and more.
 You’ll visit Tsukiji & Toyosu Fish Markets, Sensoji Temple, Robot Restaurant, Tokyo SkyTree, and more.
 All in a whirlwind two day trip to Tokyo!